 Tooth and Tail is developed and published by indie development team Pocketwatch Games.

 Tooth and Tail is a real-time strategy video game set in a society of anthropomorphic animals during a time of severe food shortages, resulting in the uprising of political parties with differing ideologies regarding the acquisition of food. – Wikipedia source.

 In this game you can play ferrets (which are members of the Freight Union), and a badger that’s known as Inmate #43B.

 Widget Satchel by Noble Robot.

 In Widget Satchel, you are Sprocket, a pet ferret on a space station in the far future.
 Escape your playpen and make your way to the shuttlebay with the most stuff!

-This is a promising platformer game currently in development and planned for release soon.
-The gameplay looks both amusing and adorable; and is a nice mix of domesticated ferret traits with technology at your disposal.
+This is a promising platformer game on Steam.
+It is planned for release for the Nintendo Switch (Coming 2019), PC (Coming 2019), Xbox One (2020) and PlayStation 4.
+The gameplay looks both amusing and adorable, and is a nice mix of domesticated ferret traits with technology at your disposal.